Solar array adds to the sustainable future of a historically progressive family farm in Maine

 The farm’s 25,000-kilowatt grid-tied solar installation, consisting of four large mounted solar arrays, has the potential to cover the farm’s entire power needs, including the Goranson homestead located on farm grounds.

-While he’s admittedly the skeptic in the family when it comes the solar panels, Carl Johanson is grateful that his father is thinking about the future of the farm’s energy independence, which someday will be in his hands.
+While he admittedly is the skeptic in the family when it comes the solar panels, Carl Johanson is grateful his father is thinking about the future of the farm’s energy independence, which someday will be in his hands.

 “My dad sets a pretty strong example,” Carl Johanson said.
 “He has always described the progression of society in terms of the innovators, early adopters, and then everybody else who follows after, and he’s definitely one of those people who wants to be an early adopter.”

-Note: A previous version of this story incorrectly stated the amount per month that Goranson Farm paid in electric costs per month.